Cross-Pollinating the Greatest Shift in Human History —

 From Endless Growth to Sustainable Living

 Peak Moment TV is an online television series featuring people creating resilient communities for a more sustainable, lower-energy future in the face of energy, climate and economic uncertainty.

 Episodes range from permaculture farms to electric bikes, ecovillages to car-sharing, emergency preparedness to careers for the coming times.
 They also include conversations with big-picture thinkers like David Korten, Richard Heinberg, and Chris Martenson, whose framing provide context for societal and environmental events unfolding worldwide.

-As of early 2013, over 226 half-hour Peak Moment episodes are available online.
-They’ve received over 3 million viewings on YouTube, Energy Bulletin, Resilience.org, Transition in Action, and Peak Moment TV since 2006, with additional viewings on Blip TV.
+As of early 2014, over 260 half-hour Peak Moment episodes are available online.
+They’ve received over 4 million viewings on YouTube, Energy Bulletin, Resilience.org, Transition in Action, and Peak Moment TV since 2006.
 Podcasts are downloadable from iTunes.
-Episodes are cablecast on many community-access TV stations nationwide.
+Episodes are cablecast on many community-access TV stations nationwide, and can be downloaded for free.
 We also produce DVDs of Peak Moment TV and other presentations, workshops and conferences.